mussyahmi/livewire-chat/README.md

 # Generate SSH key if you don't have any yet
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

+# or you want to specify name for this key to avoid replace your current key
+ssh-keygen -t rsa -b 4096 -C "mustafa@cpglobalinnovation.com" -f ~/.ssh/id_rsa_personal

 # View and copy the key
 cat ~/.ssh/id_rsa.pub

+# or
+cat ~/.ssh/id_rsa_personal.pub
 ```
 7. Add the SSH key to your personal Github settings.
 8. Clone the project via SSH